Plastic Beach: Singles

 Originally, "Rhinestone Eyes" and "To Binge" were both slated to release as the 4th and 5th singles respectively.
 However, both releases were cancelled in favor of the non-album single "Doncamatic".
 A storyboard version of a possible music video for "Rhinestone Eyes" was released on 4 October 2010 to the band's official YouTube channel.
-Although it wasn't released as a single, the song peaked at number 35 on the Billboard Alternative Songs chart.
+Although it wasn't released commercially, the song peaked at number 35 on the Billboard Alternative Songs chart.

 Reception

 Plastic Beach debuted at number two on the UK Albums Chart, selling 74,432 copies in its first week.
 The album also debuted at number two on the US Billboard 200 with first-week sales of 112,000 copies, of which 62,000 were digital copies.
 As of 25 March 2010, Plastic Beach sold 8,136 copies in Japan and debuted at number 17 on the Oricon Albums Chart.
 Selling 13,822 copies in France, Plastic Beach debuted at number two on the SNEP albums chart.

 Plastic Beach received generally positive reviews from critics; it holds an aggregate score of 77 out of 100 at Metacritic.
 In Rolling Stone, Rob Sheffield called it "Gorillaz's third excellent album in a row". while Q magazine's David Everley described it as "some of the most forward-thinking pop you'll hear this or any year", and Uncut's John Lewis said it was "a brilliant concept album, full of perfect pop singles."
 Michael Kabran of PopMatters wrote that "the band's trademark brand of electro-funk-hip-pop is more focused, with tighter production and more sure-fire hooks."
 Kitty Empire wrote for The Guardian that though the album's "electronic pop songs are more sneaky than sure-fire ... it is probably Gorillaz's most engrossing project so far."
 AllMusic's Stephen Thomas Erlewine said the album's success depends on Albarn's growth as a composer: "he's a master of subtly shifting moods and intricately threaded allusions, often creating richly detailed collages that are miniature marvels."
 Pete Paphides wrote in The Times, "this concept group has delivered its most fully realised concept album".
 In the Chicago Tribune, Greg Kot was impressed by Albarn's ability to produce exceptional music using "seemingly mismatched elements from different cultures, genres and generations".
 Alexis Petridis also of The Guardian commended Albarn for his "kaleidoscopic musical ambition" and said despite some failed experiments, "there's something hugely impressive about Albarn's ability to coax artists out of their comfort zone."